When to File a Trademark

 The best way to market with an unregistered trademark is to do the grunt work.
 This means lots of research and maybe even hiring a trademark attorney to confirm your trademark’s good to go.

-The USPTO’s Trademark Electronic Search System (TESS) and Official Gazette allow you to search for marks similar to your own.
+The USPTO’s Trademark Search tool and Official Gazette allow you to search for marks similar to your own.
 You may also want to search things like state trademark databases, state business registries, social media, and domain registries.
 If you discover any trademarks that are close enough to yours in image, meaning, or sound and goods or services to cause likelihood of confusion, you may need to go back to the drawing board.

 When to File a Trademark FAQs

 What if I don’t file for trademark registration?

 If you do not file for federal trademark registration, your trademark will not have guaranteed nationwide protection.
 Your rights will be geographically narrow, you won’t be able to use the ® symbol, and you may not have exclusive ownership of your trademark.
 This could also lower your ability to win an infringement case because there will be no federal paperwork to endorse your claim that you used the mark in commerce first.